Skip to content

 The Celiac Disease Foundation has a page that has more information, in addition to what you’ve already read in this article.

 The good news is that there are loads of products that are naturally gluten free.
-Fruits and vegetables are a great example of this.
+Fruits, meat, and vegetables are a great example of this.
 When someone is new to going gluten free, I actually suggest avoiding ALL “gluten free foods” and go back to the basics.
 This allows them to get back to neutral without the added stress of figuring out if something really is gluten free.

 Once you’ve mastered the basics, then start looking for gluten free products or substitutions.
 It’s also important to note that a lot of gluten free products read like a science experiment, and aren’t always a good choice, especially for those with multiple health conditions.